WomensCodingCircle/ai-deep-learning/books-top5-ml-dl.md

 #  Books Top 5, for machine learning and deep learning

+### Hactoberfest-2021 Instructions:

+Please edit this file by adding **Top-5 books** you would recommend.
+Add to the end of the file.
+Plase add your name, your GitHub username, and #hactoberfest-2021, somewhere above or below your list.
+For more instructions, please see:
+ * Hactoberfest_2021_instructions.md
+ * issue #2, in "issues" tab, top-menu.

 ## Top-5 book:

  1. Howard and Gugger, ***Deep Learning for Coders with Fastai and PyTorch***, c 2020